niekcandaele/CSGO-RankMe-stats/README.md

 ## Installation

-You will need a MySQL database that is storing the statistics, this bot does not support SQLite.
+You will need a MySQL database that is storing the statistics, this bot does not support SQLite (yet).

 1. Create a Discord bot via the [Discord developer page](https://discordapp.com/developers/applications/)
 2. Copy `.env.example` to `.env`